alejandrohagan/contoso/README.md

 - **sales**:
   - Contains information about sales transactions, including the total sales amount, customer, store, and product involved.
-This also has calcualted column for gross_revenue, net_revenue, margin, and cogs.
+This also has calculated column for gross_revenue, net_revenue, margin, and cogs.

   - This is created via a series of joins from the below tables and great starting place for your analytics